 Added by HispanicPro on November 6, 2013 at 11:02am — No Comments

 Recent studies reveal the growing incidence of women heading businesses in Latin America.
-According to the World Bank, over 70 million women have joined the labor force in Latin America over the past 20 years, playing pivotal roles in both micro and small enterprises – indeed women are huge participants…Continue
+According to the World Bank, over 70 million women have joined the labor force in Latin America over the past 20 years, playing pivotal roles in both micro and small enterprises – indeed women are huge participants in both the formal and informal economies across the region, to…Continue

 Added by HispanicPro on November 4, 2013 at 1:54pm — No Comments